PX4/PX4-user_guide/en/gps_compass/README.md

-# GPS & Compass
+# Global Navigation Satellite Systems (GNSS)

-PX4 supports global navigation satellite systems (GNSS) (including GPS, GLONASS, Galileo, BeiDou, QZSS and SBAS) using receivers that communicate via the u-blox, MTK Ashtech or Emlid protocols, or via UAVCAN.
+PX4 supports Global Navigation Satellite Systems (GNSS) such as GPS, GLONASS, Galileo, Beidou, QZSS and SBAS, etc. using receivers that communicate via the u-blox, MTK Ashtech or Emlid protocols, or via UAVCAN.
-It also supports [Real Time Kinematic (RTK)](../gps_compass/rtk_gps.md) and **Post-Processing Kinematic (PPK)** GPS Receivers, which extend GPS systems to centimetre-level precision.
+A GNSS system is needed for missions, and some other automatic and manual/assisted modes.

 PX4 can be used with the following compass parts (magnetometers): Bosch BMM 150 MEMS (via I2C bus), HMC5883 / HMC5983 (I2C or SPI), IST8310 (I2C) and LIS3MDL (I2C or SPI).
 Up to 4 internal or external magnetometers can be connected, though only one will actually be used as a heading source.